spotipy-dev/spotipy/CONTRIBUTING.md

     pip install flake8
     flake8 .

+To make sure if the import lists are stored correctly:

+    pip install isort
+    isort . -c -v

 ### Changelog

 Don't forget to add a short description of your change in the [CHANGELOG](CHANGELOG.md)